Advanced Hepatobiliary & Liver Surgery Care

 - Postoperative follow-up planning

-Related Liver and Pancreatic Surgical Treatments
+Related Liver Conditions and Surgical Treatments

 Comprehensive evaluation and treatment of chronic liver diseases including cirrhosis, hepatitis, and fatty liver disease.